Transfer Admission - FAQs

 To arrange a campus visit, contact our Campus Visit Coordinator at 800-551-7621 or firstname.lastname@example.org.

 A. Yes!
-You are eligible for the same merit-based scholarships as our first-year students.
-If you earn a scholarship, you will be notified in your acceptance letter to Saint Mary's.
-Starting with the 2017-2018 school year, Saint Mary's will offer incoming Phi Theta Kappa members a $1,500 scholarship that's renewable each year as long as students maintain a cumulative GPA of 3.0 or higher.
+You are eligible for the same merit-based scholarships as our first-year students, which range from $10,000-$25,000 per academic year and are renewable up to four years.
+All accepted students are awarded one of these merit scholarships, and will be notified in their acceptance letter from Saint Mary's.
+Saint Mary's will offer incoming Phi Theta Kappa members a $1,500 scholarship that's renewable each year as long as students maintain a cumulative GPA of 3.0 or higher.

 A. Yes!
 Starting with applicants in the 2016-2017 school year (for entry terms Spring 2017 and beyond), you will be eligible for a $1,500 scholarship if you're a member of Phi Theta Kappa.
 These scholarships are renewable each year at Saint Mary's as long as you maintain a cumulative GPA of 3.0 or higher.